lucassimon/FreeEducation/README.md

 The main goal is to make the platform 100% decentralized, so the platform never have their content lost or taken out of thin air.

+# The goal is to make the platform 100% decentralized so that it never has its content lost or taken off the air.

 # Educação livre
 ### Recursos Educacionais Abertos (REA)